January 4, 2024

 Reality: This depends on the policy.

 Some insurance policies may have certain types of claims or situations where excess does not apply.
-You must check your policy details to understand when excess is applicable.
+Your employees must check their policy details to understand when excess is applicable.

 The overall impact varies based on the type of insurance and the insurance provider's policies.